pdrolima/dotfiles/README.md

 You can tweak the shell theme, the Oh My Zsh settings and much more.
 Go through the files in this repo and tweak everything to your liking.

-Enjoy your own Dotfiles!

 ## Thanks To...

-I first got the idea for starting this project by visiting the [GitHub does dotfiles](https://dotfiles.github.io/) project.
-Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
-[Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
-Thanks to [@subnixr](https://github.com/subnixr) for [his awesome Zsh theme](https://github.com/subnixr/minimal)!
-Thanks to [Caneco](https://twitter.com/caneco) for the header in this readme.
-And lastly, I'd like to thank [Emma Fabre](https://twitter.com/anahkiasen) for [her excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a [`Brewfile`](./Brewfile) and [Mackup](https://github.com/lra/mackup).

-In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
+ I'd like to thank Dries for creating this repository as a starting point for creating our own dotfiles, and every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
+For more information and additional greetings, please see Dries's repository at https://github.com/driesvints/dotfiles.